Masterpiece Story: Edvard Munch, Madonna

 The Norwegian painter Edvard Munch realized the colored lithograph Madonna in 1895.
-He is considered the head of Expressionism, therefore his Madonna is imbued with its characteristics.
+He is considered the precursor of Expressionism, therefore his Madonna is imbued with its characteristics.
 Expressionism, born in the early 20th century, expresses a reality distorted by the subjectivity of the artist.
 The use of symbols, bright colors and marked features causes a reaction, an emotion in the spectator.

 This Madonna gathers those characteristics.
 Edvard Munch strays from the traditional representations of the Virgin Mary and depicts her as a mystical woman.
 The multiples ambivalences on the painting show this mystic and the complexity of her figure.

-Madonna: not a Biblical Mother but a Sensual Woman
+Madonna: Not a Biblical Mother but a Sensual Woman

 We can recognize this woman as Madonna thanks to a few details: the fetus that makes her a mother, and the blue halo around her head.
 Blue is the color traditionally associated with Madonna.
 Thick and curvy black lines overshadow this blue background.
 However, those lines let the blue appear on top of the woman’s head.
 As if only her could make it appear.
 She has a connection with the blue, it is part of her.
 Then, look at her belly, it is the only part of her body that is completely immaculate, a symbol of purity.